 Chavis' 2010 defense featured Peterson, who was picked with the fifth overall selection in NFL Draft, along with linebacker Kelvin Sheppard and defensive tackle Drake Nevis, who were both first-team All-SEC picks.

 In his first year at LSU in 2009, Chavis turned around a Tiger defense, taking a unit that ranked near the bottom of the SEC in 2008 to one that was among the top four in the league the following year.
 LSU finished the 2009 season ranked third in the league and 11th in the nation in scoring defense and they were fourth in the SEC in rushing defense.
 LSU allowed only six rushing TD's in 2009, the second-lowest total in the league.

-In addition to his duties as defensive coordinator, Chavis also coaches linebackers, a position which has included an NFL draft pick in three of the past four years.
-Most recently, Kevin Minter was a second-round pick in 2013.
+In addition to his duties as defensive coordinator, Chavis also coaches linebackers, a position which has included an NFL draft pick four of the past five years.
+Most recently, Lamin Barrow was a fifth round pick in 2014.

 Prior to his arrival in Baton Rouge in 2009, Chavis spent 14 seasons as the defensive coordinator at Tennessee, helping the Vols to win at least nine games in a season 11 times.
-The Vols won at least 10 games in a season eight times during his time as defensive coordinator, which included a school-record 13 victories during their national championship season in 1998.
+The Vols reached the 10-win mark eight times during his time as defensive coordinator, which included a school-record 13 victories during their national championship season in 1998.
 The Vols had 11 wins 1995, 1997, and 2001 and they won 10 games in 1996, 2003, 2004, and 2007.